realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 - Functional role
 - Observer-relative geometry

 There is no uniquely privileged object count given directly by reality.

 Instead:

 - Reality supplies structured interaction.
 - Partitioning depends on invariance and purpose.
 - Constraints stabilize some partitions and destabilize others.

-Objecthood is not arbitrary.
-But neither is it uniquely fixed.
+The apple illustrates that partitioning space is combinatorial and purpose-relative, yet filtered by constraint.
+Objecthood is not arbitrary, but neither is it uniquely fixed.

 ---

-### 3.4 Angle-Space and Structural Abundance

-Any phenomenon can be approached from many legitimate structural angles:

-- Thermodynamic
-- Mechanical
-- Biochemical
-- Gravitational
-- Economic
-- Relational

-Reality supports overlapping invariances.
-Different modeling aims stabilize different compressions.

-We cannot survey all possible partitions.
-Finite agents explore angle-space selectively.

-This structural richness ensures that closure cannot be justified in advance.

----

-### 3.5 Finite Agents and Overfitting
+### 3.4 Finite Agents and Overfitting

 Finite agents cannot enumerate all possible partitions of empirical data.